FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Contact= A page detailing the ways in which one can contact Lichess.
 Appears on the footer of the menu page.
 Links to http://lichess.org/contact

-TermsOfService=A page detailing the Lichess' terms of service.
+Terms Of Service=A page detailing the Lichess' terms of service.
 Appears on the footer of the menu page.
 Links to http://lichess.org/terms-of-service

-SourceCode= Lichess' source code repository.
+Source Code= Lichess' source code repository.
 Appears on the footer of the menu page.
 Links to https://github.com/ornicar/lila

-nbForumPosts=%s The number of times the user has posted on the forum (https://lichess.org/forum).
+%s Forum Posts =%s The number of times the user has posted on the forum (https://lichess.org/forum).
 Appears on profile pages.
 Example: http://lichess.org/@/thibault — Thibault has 3038 forum points as of the time of writing.

 Watch games= A button that allows users to watch the chess games of a particular player.
 Appears on profile pages.
 Example: Links to http://lichess.org/@/thibault/tv

-tpTimeSpentPlaying=%s The total time the user has spent playing on Lichess.
+Time Spent Playing %s=%s The total time the user has spent playing on Lichess.
 Appears on profile pages.
 Example: http://lichess.org/@/thibault/ has spent 15 days, 9 hours and 25 minutes playing at the time of writing.

-tpTimeSpentOnTv=%s The total time the user has spent watching Lichess TV (https://lichess.org/tv).
+Time Spent On Tv %s=%s The total time the user has spent watching Lichess TV (https://lichess.org/tv).
 Appears on profile pages.
 Example: http://lichess.org/@/thibault/ has spent 12 minutes watching at the time of writing.

-castling=Castling is a move in the game of chess involving a player's king and either of the player's original rooks.
+Castling=Castling is a move in the game of chess involving a player's king and either of the player's original rooks.
 It is the only move in chess in which a player moves two pieces in the same move.
 Appears on board editor page (http://lichess.org/editor).

-whiteCastlingKingside=The option of whether white can still castle on the kingside.
+White Castling Kingside=The option of whether white can still castle on the kingside.
 Appears as a setting on board editor page (http://lichess.org/editor).

-whiteCastlingQueenside=The option of whether white can still castle on the queenside.
+White Castling Queenside=The option of whether white can still castle on the queenside.
 Appears as a setting on board editor page (http://lichess.org/editor).

-blackCastlingKingside=The option of whether black can still castle on the kingside.
+Black Castling Kingside=The option of whether black can still castle on the kingside.
 Appears as a setting on board editor page (http://lichess.org/editor).

-blackCastlingQueenside=The option of whether black can still castle on the queenside.
+Black Castling Queenside=The option of whether black can still castle on the queenside.
 Appears as a setting on board editor page (http://lichess.org/editor).

 Simulataneous Exhibitions=Clicking this takes you to a page all about simuls on Lichess, where you can see open, running and finished simuls, as well as create your own.
 Appears as one of the links at the top of the navigation bar and on menu page.
 Links to http://lichess.org/simul